Trips and Extracurricular Activities

-Out of hours clubs (music, drama, art, science, sport, homework, etc.)
+Out of hours clubs (drama, art, science, sport, homework, etc.)

 Day visits for particular groups

-11.10.17.
-The Brilliant Club & scholars programme, University of Cambridge
+Tuesday 30th October – The Brilliant Club visit to the University of Cambridge

-At Kings Lynn Academy, there are numerous opportunities for students to enjoy their favourite sports activities or to learn new ones – view our clubs timetable here
+At Kings Lynn Academy, there are numerous opportunities for students to enjoy their favourite sports activities or to learn new ones.
+Please click here to view our clubs and activities.

 Duke of Edinburgh